A Step-by-Step Guide to Getting Started

 Enter a Cloud Runtime Name.
-This will generate a Cloud Runtime URL on Bluemix.
-Select the space on Bluemix where you would like to deploy.
+This will generate a Cloud Runtime URL on IBM Cloud.
+Select the space where you would like to deploy.
 Click Next.

 Select the location where you’d like to store your project and click Choose.

-The application will clone the Kitura Buildpack to your computer, deploy and compile the code to Bluemix, then run the Project on the server.
+The application will clone the Kitura Buildpack to your computer, deploy and compile the code to IBM Cloud, then run the Project on the server.
 This process will only take a few minutes to complete for you.

 You will see the below screen showing your Cloud Runtime.